sersoft-gmbh/xcodebuild-action/README.md

 **Notes:**
 -  If you are missing an input, you can pass them in the `build-settings` input.
 These will be passed along to `xcodebuild` as is.
--  If an enum input validation fails because you use a value that isn't yet known to this action, set `disable-enum-validation` to `true`.
+-  If an enum input validation fails because you use a value not yet known to this action, set `disable-enum-validation` to `true`.

 ## Outputs